Femtech: Companies and products

 There are numerous femtech companies offering a variety of different products throughout the world, such as Clue, DOT, Glow, Eve, Cycles, My Calendar, Life, FertilityIQ, Extend Fertility, Forte Medical, Flo, Lady Cycle and others.
-Companies that offer services like IVF, egg freezing, and medical treatments include Univfy, Progyny, Apricity, Winx Health, and Prelude Fertility.
+Companies that offer services like IVF, egg freezing, and medical treatments include Univfy, Progyny, Inc. Apricity, Winx Health, and Prelude Fertility.
 Valley Electronics created the original fertility tracking tech device, called the Lady-Comp fertility tracker, which was first produced in Germany in 1986 and has a modernized model still on the market in addition to a newer variant of fertility tracking device called the Daysy fertility tracker, which was the first device to pair a fertility tracker with an app.
 Similarly, the fertility company, Ava, produces a wearable that tracks fertility.
-Nurx provides a telemedicine service where women can get birth control prescribed via an app, and have the pills delivered.
-Twentyeight Health, another birth control delivery service, takes this model a step further by providing resources for underserved women and Medicaid populations.

 Several companies also produce internet-connected medical devices that are often paired with mobile apps to track specific data.
 For instance, Elvie and Willow produce a wearable breast pump.
 The Elvie breast pump also connects to an app.
 Elvie also offers a kegel-tracking device.
 In 2020, Kegg launched a 2-in-1 fertility tracker that senses electrolyte levels of cervical fluid and assists the user in pelvic floor exercises.

 Lioness produces a smart vibrator with an app that uses biofeedback to help users learn more about their bodies.
 Other medical devices and implements produced in the femtech category may or may not use an internet connection.
 Joylux is a women's health technology company creating medical and feminine wellness devices under the vSculpt and vFit brands.
 Companies like L. and Flex offer alternatives to standard tampon and condom products.
-Thinx sells reusable period underwear that absorbs menstrual blood. iPulse Medical sells a menstrual pain relief wearable device.
+Thinx sells reusable period underwear that absorbs menstrual blood.

 Swedish company Natural Cycles was the first to receive official approval to market its app as digital contraception in the European Union and in August 2018, the Food and Drug Administration approved marketing in the U.S. Controversy around the app as a contraceptive device grew stronger after numerous women in Stockholm reported unplanned pregnancies after using the app.
 After Swedish authorities concluded the investigation, the amount of unintended pregnancies was found to be in line with claims made by Natural Cycles.

 Companies in the breastfeeding and breast-pumping space like Milk Stork provide services such as breast milk shipping.